 Hits to eukaryote-infecting viruses were often few, the exception being the genomes of the giant amoeba-infecting viruses.
 Each individual Lake Michigan virome exhibited similarities to hundreds of different coding regions within the genomes of the mimivirus, moumouvirus, megaviruses and pandoraviruses.
 For instance, over 16% of the annotated genes in Acanthamoeba polyphaga mimivirus (NC_014649) were found amongst the nine metagenomes produced here.
-The Lake Michigan viromes had numerous hits to the Cation Channel-forming Heat-Shock Protein-70 (YP_003986897) and the probable procollagen-lysine 2-oxoglutarate 5-dioxygenase (YP_003986726) (Figure 4D).
+The Lake Michigan viromes had numerous hits to the Cation Channel-forming Heat-Shock Protein-70 (YP_003986897) (Figure 4D).

 We can therefore validate our approach (i.e. assessment of key differences in important groups of genes) in several ways: by demonstrating overrepresentation of a group (the Planktothrix phage), demonstration of variability in the presence of a specific phage group across samples (the Burkholderia phages) and by showing the presence of ubiquitous viruses throughout the sampling effort (the giant viruses).